ropensci/aorsf/README.md

-Unlike partial dependence, which shows the expected prediction as a function of one or multiple predictors, individual conditional expectations shows the prediction for an individual observation as a function of a predictor.
+Unlike partial dependence, which shows the expected prediction as a function of one or multiple predictors, individual conditional expectations (ICE) show the prediction for an individual observation as a function of a predictor.

 For more on ICE, see the [vignette](https://bcjaeger.github.io/aorsf/articles/pd.html#individual-conditional-expectations-ice)